IPGP/rinexmod/README.md

 `02 - Not an observation Rinex file`

-The file name does not correspond to the classic pattern (it doesn't match the regular expression for new and old convention namming model ).
+The file name does not correspond to the classic pattern (it doesn't match the regular expression for new and old convention naming model ).
 Most of time, it's because it is not a d rinex file (for example, navigation file).

 `03 - Invalid  or empty Zip file`